- In this course you will learn about the measles virus.

 - Educate patients that symptoms will last two to three weeks

-A movement against vaccinations is taking over social media and parenting groups called “anti-vax” or “anti-vaccination.”
-These groups want to eliminate vaccinations and believe that the benefits do not outweigh the risks.
-However, the evidence does not show that the risks are significant, especially when compared to the risks of the diseases.
+These groups publicly shared views of wanting to eliminate vaccinations and believed that its benefits do not outweigh the overall risk of receiving them.
+However, evidence does not prove that the risks of vaccinations are significant, especially when compared to the risks of the diseases.

 Encouraging Vaccination Through Education